|

 LIS

-2009.
-A portion of the law provides funding for aggressive health
+on February 17, 2009.
+The HITECH portion of the law provided subsidies for

 Cal eConnect,